Medicare Part D Creditable Coverage

 The Medicare Modernization Act (MMA) mandates that certain entities offering prescription drug coverage, including employer and union group health plan sponsors, disclose to all Medicare eligible individuals with prescription drug coverage under the plan whether such coverage is "creditable."
 This information is essential to an individual's decision whether to enroll in a Medicare Part D prescription drug plan.

-If your client's business offers a prescription drug plan to Medicare eligible individuals, understand that:
+If an employer offers a prescription drug plan to Medicare eligible individuals, understand that:

-- Determine if your client's plan provides "creditable coverage."
+- Determine if the employer plan provides "creditable coverage."

-- Communicate the creditable or non-creditable status of your client's plan to your client so that they may communicate the status to their members.
+- Communicate the creditable or non-creditable status of the employer plan to your client so that they may communicate the status to their members.

 - This is mandatory at least once a year by no later than October 15.